fabienfrfr/AnimateCV/Readme.md

     pass
 print f.__name__
 ```
 Creation of "utils_oldpytorch" in progress.. not recommended now !
+Or install python specific version for test ! (a different version of native, if 3.6, choose 3.5 for exemple)

 1 - Install the highest version driver :
 ```bash